AI-generated Key Takeaways

 Example

-Take a report that consists of 100,000
+This example looks at a report that consists of 100,000

-rows for example.
+rows.
 The following

 table breaks down the accounting differences between the two methods.